boshi-an/December/README.md

 You can find it in the settings page of the blog.

 For this feature, you may need some basic knowledge about JSON.

+**Warning: Incorrect advanced settings may cause the website to fail and become inaccessible.
+Please double check during configuration and use the JSON checker for verification.**

 Format: